jmpevzla/fm-3-column-preview-card/README.md

 ### Useful resources

-- [W3Schools](https://www.w3schools.com) - This helped me for margins-paddings, flexbox and media queries.
+- [W3Schools](https://www.w3schools.com) - This helped me handle margins-paddings, flexbox and media queries.

-- [Stackoverflow](stackoverflow.com) - This site have amazing posts for fix and get better semantic HTML5, CSS problems.
+- [Stackoverflow](stackoverflow.com) - This site have amazing posts to fix and improve semantic HTML or CSS issues.

 - [CSS-tricks](https://css-tricks.com/bem-101/) - Excellent article to start with BEM Classes methodology.

-- [Sass-Docs](https://sass-lang.com/documentation/) - Sass documentation for understand better @mixin, @include and for loop.
+- [Sass-Docs](https://sass-lang.com/documentation/) - Sass documentation to better understand @mixin, @include and for loop.

+- [Tutorial Deploy Github Pages](https://roelofjanelsinga.com/articles/how-to-set-up-automatically-deploy-website-github-pages/) - Tutorial to know how to set up automatically deploy website in github pages with husky and npm scripts.

+- [Github pages action](https://github.com/marketplace/actions/github-pages-action) - code snippets to facilitate the creation of a workflow file and thus be able to configure github actions to display the view.

 ## Author